 The Mitsui Chemicals Group will establish a system of human rights due diligence in accordance with the "UN Guiding Principles on Business and Human Rights" to avoid, mitigate, and prevent any adverse human rights impacts that our business activities may have on the rights holders.

-Initiatives for Human Rights Due Diligence
+Initiatives on Human Rights Due Diligence

 Objectives of Human Rights Impact Assessments